drios2023-ga/inventory-management/README.md

 This model-view-controller MERN-stack application enables small business users to track inventory.
 I collaborated on the React frontend, implemented a backend RESTful API, and tested all endpoints with Postman.
 This API is called by React and reads/writes data to and from a MongoDB database.
 Technologies used include React, JavaScript, Express, and MongoDB.

-To view, click the link below and logon with email david@email.com and password “test”. https://sei-inventory-manager-c8b2fde1ac37.herokuapp.com/
+To view, click the link and logon with email david@email.com and password “test”. https://sei-inventory-manager-c8b2fde1ac37.herokuapp.com/

 ## Design